valeriangalliat/blog/public/about-the-name.md

 It took me a while to settle on a name for this blog, and CodeJam was my favorite.
-I'm both a music and free software enthusiast, and to me, the philosophy of a [jam session] applied to code is pretty much sums up my approach to building free software, hence the name CodeJam.
+I'm both a music and free software enthusiast, and to me, the philosophy of a [jam session] applied to code pretty much sums up my approach to building free software, hence the name CodeJam.

 Indeed, a jam session would allow a variable number of musicians that